UoaWDCC/VPS/learn/pages/assignment.md

 ---
+title: Assignment
+description: You can assign scenarios to players either as individuals or as groups.
-layout: base.njk
+layout: libdoc_page.liquid
+eleventyNavigation:
+  key: Assignment
+  parent: Getting Started
+  order: 2
 ---

-# Assignment

-You can assign scenarios to players either as individuals or as groups.

 ## Assigning to Groups